 How does CHOICE choose which clothes dryers to test?

-We check current market figures to see what's selling well, and also include models you've requested – if a lot of members want it, we'll test it.
+We check current market figures and ask retailers what they're selling, and also include models you've requested – if a lot of members want it, we'll test it.

-When we know what you want us to test, our buyers go out and use your member fees to buy the clothes dryers from a variety of retailers, then bring them in as is.
+Our buyers then go out and, using your member fees, buy the clothes dryers from a variety of retailers and bring them back to the labs as is.

 How does CHOICE test clothes dryers?

-Where we can, we use the Australian and International Standards, then temper these with real-world responses from you, our members.
-This means we don't use the dryers at a full load, because we've discovered that generally consumers don't.
+Where we can, we use the Australian and international standards for performance tests, then temper these with real-world usage factors we've gathered from our members.

-This is because manufacturers try to get as good an energy and water label as possible, as the more stars they have, the better the chance a consumer will buy their product.
+Manufacturers try to get as good an energy and water label as possible – the more stars a model has, the better the chance a consumer will buy it.
+So for the registration testing, the manufacturer will dry a full-capacity load, as this will deliver a better comparative energy efficiency.

 Test criteria explained